Keeping the streets clean

 On average, the dog warden service receives 600-700 complaints about dog fouling every year.

-It is a criminal offence for the person in charge of a dog to allow it to foul on designated land within Stockport and fail to remove and dispose of the faeces appropriately.
+It is a criminal offence to not remove and dispose of dog faeces appropriately.
 This law applies even if a dog is out alone.

 For more information, visit the dog warden page.